Link Bait Sucks – People Are Not Fish

 Are you trying to hook people to make them link to your site?
 You suck!
 OK, link bait sucks predominantly as a term but not completely as a tactic.

-Therefore I will introduce new terms for the concept of link baiting, without treating users like fish.
-Let me explain first what the problem with link bait is.
+Therefore I will introduce other terms instead of link baiting, that get you links without treating people like fish.

-What is link bait?
+What is Link Bait?

 “manipulating people to link to you against their will”.

-If you like the concept you probably will explain it along the line
+In case you like the concept you probably will explain it along the line

 “creating killer content so people link to you”.

-Respect the people
+Respect the People

 People do not like being treated as fish you want to eat for lunch.